-What if I don't want a full financial plan?
+What if I don't want or need a full financial plan?

 - For our Investment Management clients, we offer our Five Uses of Money analysis as an alternative to a full plan.

 - This is a great option for our younger clients who want to know if they’re on the right path to financial freedom.

 - Five Uses analyzes which portion of your income goes to living expenses, savings and investment, charity, debt, and taxes.